 From urine to the rotting food they drag into their decaying bodies once they finally pass away, rodents can lead to all sorts of stomach-turning smells.

-Rodents are often the cause of unusual odors that are similar to a blocked drain.
+Rodents are often the cause of unusual odours that are similar to a blocked drain.

-They emit a very powerful smell, so if there’s a very strong and noticeable smell, chances are you might have a large and well-established infestation in your home.
+They emit a potent smell, so if there’s a powerful and noticeable smell, chances are you might have a large and well-established infestation in your home.

 Smelling something odd doesn’t prove that you have a rodent infestation, but it sure suggests that you need to do some checking around your home.

 It may seem like rats, mice, and squirrels couldn’t do much harm due to their small size.
-They’re furry and cute little creatures!
-What harm could they really do?
+But they’re furry and cute little creatures!
+So what harm could they do?